metrixio/.github/profile/README.md

 ### Here are some benefits that developers can expect to gain from using this tools:

-- **Twitter Analytics:** This repository allows developers to track the performance of their tweets and understand how they are being received by users.
+- [Twitter Analytics](https://github.com/metrixio/twitter) This repository allows developers to track the performance of their tweets and understand how they are being received by users.
 This can help developers identify what content resonates with their audience and improve their social media strategy.

-- **Docker Stats:** This repository provides metrics on the downloads and repository stars.
+- [Docker Stats](https://github.com/metrixio/docker) This repository provides metrics on the downloads and repository stars.

-- **GitHub Insights:** This repository provides metrics on the popularity and usage of GitHub repositories.
+- [GitHub Insight](https://github.com/metrixio/github-public) This repository provides metrics on the popularity and usage of GitHub repositories.
 This can help developers understand how their code is being used and identify areas for improvement.

-- **Packagist Stats:** This repository provides metrics on the popularity and usage of packages published on Packagist.
+- [Packagist Stats](https://github.com/metrixio/packagist) This repository provides metrics on the popularity and usage of packages published on Packagist.
 This can help developers understand the impact of their packages and identify opportunities for growth.

 Overall, these tools can help developers improve their code, optimize their workflow, and better understand the needs of their users.